thynus/bundle-dylibs/README.md

 ## Prerequisite
 - Xcode Command Line Tools (CLT) must be installed before running this tool, since it uses commands from CLT.
+- Place the script bundle-dylibs in ~/bin and make sure that it’s executable and ~/bin is on the PATH!

 ## About
 This tool can be used to make a standalone, hence transferable -between different macOS systems- app out of otherwise dependent app.